auanasgheps/snapraid-aio-script/README.md

 	- A list of containers you want to be interrupted before running actions and restored when completed.
    	- Docker mode - choose to pause/unpause or to stop/restart your containers
    	- Docker remote - if docker is running on a remote machine
-- Verbosity - disabled by default.
-When enabled, includes the TOUCH and DIFF commands output, email will be huge and unreadable.
+- Verbosity option - disabled by default.
+When enabled, includes the TOUCH and DIFF commands output.
+Please note email will be huge and mostly unreadable.
 - Spindown - spindown drives after the script, disabled because is currently not working.
 - Snapraid Status - shows the status of the array, disabled by default.